Digvijaypandit/Spotify-App-frontend-Clone/README.md

 bash
 Copy code
 npm start
-📸 Screenshots
-Showcase some screenshots of the app interface here if available.

 📚 Additional Information
 This project is for educational purposes only and does not provide any real streaming functionalities.
 It is a frontend clone intended to demonstrate UI development skills and is not associated with or endorsed by Spotify.